localelectricity/Le1/README.md

 The charger is able to accept DC as well as single or multi-phase AC electricity, which is then converted into a smooth, uniform 5V for USB powered devices.

-The device also provides feedback on how your generation device is performing through a simpl UI.
+The charger also provides feedback on how your generation device is performing through a simpl UI.